Meeting and event planning in the time of COVID-19

 - The Samberg Conference Center remains closed at this time and is not accepting reservations.
 New space reservations will be accepted as plans emerge for the Center’s reopening.
 Contact

 - Until further notice, use of the Lobby 7 pillars and event reservations for the Institute’s major outdoor spaces are suspended.

 - The MIT Museum building remains closed.

-- Event registration: Although there are no in-person events right now, the registration requirement is adjusting to current circumstances and we ask that DLCs register online events that meet the conditions described on the event registration page.
+- Event registration: Although there are no in-person events right now, we ask that DLCs register online events that meet the conditions described on the event registration page.